-No MIDI ports available in Live after upgrading the Mac OS
+No MIDI ports available after upgrading the Mac OS

 - Operating System: OS X

 - MIDI hardware doesn't work anymore in Live after upgrading the Mac operating system or after using Apple's Migration Assistant.